 Impact of Capital Improvements on Operating Budget - The improvement and replacement of water and sewer infrastructure reduces the cost of maintenance for these mains in the short-term.
 However, as the majority of the City's utility mains continue to exceed their operational lifespan it becomes increasingly important to maintain a proper replacement program to mitigate the costs of deferred maintenance.
-Moreover, the Public Works Department has adopted a "pay-as-you-go" funding methodology and therefore does not anticipate and is not recommending the issuance of debt for future street maintenance or utility improvements.
+Moreover, the Public Works Department has adopted a "payas-you-go" funding methodology and therefore does not anticipate and is not recommending the issuance of debt for future street maintenance or utility improvements.

-Municipal Facilities - Although voters defeated a bond referendum to construct a new Public Safety and City Services Complex in November 2009, the needs the project was designed to address remained.
-In an effort to expeditiously move forward, staff executed a contract with OCO architects in June 2011 to perform programming and schematic design concepts to develop a new plan for addressing future facility construction.
-Staff working closely with City Council, the facility committee (appointed by council in 2011) and our citizens developed and approved an option sufficient to meet the requirement for municipal facilities.
-In November of 2011 voters approved authorization to issue \$6.3 million in General Obligation Bonds, February of 2012 to fund the demolition, and replacing and in certain cases renovating, the City's existing public safety and administrative facilities in order to construct and equip New City Hall facilities.
+Municipal Facilities -In November of 2011 voters approved authorization to issue \$6.3 million in General Obligation Bonds, February of 2012 to fund the demolition, and replacing and in certain cases renovating, the City's existing public safety and administrative facilities in order to construct and equip New City Hall facilities.
 In May of 2012, through a RFQ process the city hired Overland Partners to proceed with the development of architectural design services for the new facilities.
-The total budget established for this project is \$7,200,000.
-Construction is scheduld to be completed by the end of fiscal year
+The total budget established for this project was \$7,570,960.
+Construction is scheduled to be completed in year 2015.